Can a new drug Leramistat slow lung function decline for people with idiopathic pulmonary fibrosis?

 About this study

-The aim of this study is to see if Leramistat has an effect on lung function for people with IPF.
+The aim of this study is to investigate the safety and effectiveness of a new drug Leramistat in slowing lung function decline in people living with IPF.

 –